Poll Dancing

 None of it went well.

--- 10 PSU student trustee positions were approved by the BOT and they were immediately appointed to the "Who Wants Coffee?
+"Who Wants Coffee?
 Committee." along with all the alumni elected trustees.
 Their first official act was to hire a consultant.
 Juan Valdez.

 -- McQueary's idea of a "selfie" is a bit different than the rest of ours.